Kurento/kurento/source/Architecture.rst

 rich family of APIs and toolboxes, which include:

 -  **Content API**: The :doc:`KMF Content API <kmf-content-api/packages>`
-   is a Java API bringing all the power of Java EE technologies to the multimedia arena.
+   is a Java API bringing all the power of :term:`Java EE` technologies to the multimedia arena.
 This API will be particularly natural and intuitive for developers familiar with the Servlet API.